 Abstract Base Classes

-An abstract base class (also known as an abc
+An abstract base class (also known as an abc) is a class that models can inherit

 to get their behaviour.
 The Python implementation of an abc is